Speech Perception & Acoustics (SPA) Laboratories

 The Auditory Physiology Lab pursues research in the area of acquired sensorineural hearing loss from noise, drugs, and aging.
 We are interested in the biological mechanisms underlying the damage to the cochlea that leads to the sensorineural hearing loss.
 Noise, drugs, and aging have many common factors through which they create hearing loss, as well as many key differences.
 In addition, different types of hearing losses interact with each other, creating unique patterns of hearing loss and cochlear pathology.
 In addition to studying the mechanisms of hearing loss and interactions, we are working to develop new methods to detect hearing loss early, and to find new ways to protect the ear from hearing loss with different drugs and dietary supplements.

-Research in the The Autism & Child Language Learning Lab examines the processes that underlie language development in children with and without autism spectrum disorders.
+Research in the Language, Assistive, Technology, and Autism (LATA) Lab examines the processes that underlie language development in children with and without autism spectrum disorders.
 The aim is to determine how similarities and differences in these underlying processes, such as attention and executive function, influence language development.
 This work will inform language intervention for children with autism spectrum disorders.

 Aphasia Laboratory